max-fineman/max-fineman.github.io/index.md

 + The Long-Term Effects of Rent Regulation on Children: Evidence from World War II-Era Federal Rent Control
   + Russell Sage Foundation Dissertation Grant winner (2025)
 + Housing Tenure and Intergenerational Mobility in an Era of Rising Unaffordability: Evidence from 40 Years of Tax Data"
++ Mortality Rates are Diverging Between the Children of Owners and Renters
 + Is There Negative Selection into Homeownership?
 Heterogeneous Treatment Effects of Homeownership by Tenure Status"
 + The Causal Effect of Childhood Exposure to Rising Housing Prices on Adult Outcomes: Heterogeneity by Housing Tenure
 + Who captures the gains in rental housing markets?
 Evidence from tax data